-The Group's exposure to liquidity risk arises from the eventuality that the frequency or severity of claims are greater than estimated.
+The Company's exposure to liquidity risk arises from the eventuality that the frequency or severity of claims are greater than estimated.
 Liquidity risk is the risk that cash may not be available to pay obligations when due at a reasonable cost.

-The directors do not consider this risk as significant given the nature of the Group's financial assets and liabilities.
-The Atlas Group's financial assets are considered to be readily realisable as they consist of local and foreign securities listed on recognised stock markets and deposits held with first-class-rated credit institutions.
-Moreover, the Group ensures that a reasonable level of funds is available at any point in time for unexpected large claims and in this case the PCC may also resort to an overdraft facility which provides a short-term means of finance.
+The directors do not consider this risk as significant given the nature of the PCC's financial assets and liabilities.
+Atlas' financial assets are considered to be readily realisable as they consist of local and foreign securities listed on recognised stock markets and deposits held with first-class-rated credit institutions.
+Moreover, the PCC ensures that a reasonable level of funds is available at any point in time for unexpected large claims and in this case Atlas may also resort to an overdraft facility which provides a short-term means of finance.